skylovely/ServerSync-iOS/README.md

 You can use websockets, but that tends to be overkill and adds extra complexity client-and-server-side.
 Ideally, the app will periodically calibrate with the server.
 This library uses an exponential moving average to increase accuracy and reduce the effects of variations in latency.

 The library is written in Swift 2.
-I will convert it to Swift 3 in a few months.
+It will be converted to Swift 3 when my project makes the transition in a few months.

 Installation